 Customers, especially if they happen to be angry, need options.
 Never make a client feel pushed into a corner.
 Even if you know, for example, that you have no appointments available for a customer today, pretend to check before telling them no. Do it this way.
 “We work on an appointment system.
 Let me check to see if we have openings today.”
 Then, “I can get you in tomorrow at 1:00 pm.”
 That took a few more words than, “The only thing I can do is…” but it sounds so much more helpful.

 2. “I can let you talk to my supervisor, but she’s just gonna say the same thing I’ve already told you.”

 This phrase is usually accurate.
-Escalated calls to supervisors usually are conversations where the exact same thing is stated to customers.
+Escalated calls to supervisors usually are conversations where the same thing is stated to customers.
 Still, you don’t want to say this outright.
-It sounds defensive and most certainly, it makes the customer more intent on speaking with a supervisor.
+It sounds defensive, and most certainly, it makes the customer more intent on speaking with a supervisor.
 Maybe try, “I can certainly connect you with a supervisor.
-I’d like to first try to help you.
+I’d like first to try to help you.
 Will you allow me to try to help you?”
-If the customer insists on speaking to a supervisor, go ahead and transfer with a good attitude.
+If the customer insists on speaking to a supervisor, go ahead and transfer with a right attitude.